 At any rate, I highly recommend getting a $14 bottle of Zymox Medicated Pet Shampoo if your cat is experiencing hair loss symptoms on the top of its head like my cat was.
 If nothing else, your cat will come away smelling really nice after giving him/her a wash using the shampoo.
 So anyways, hopefully the story of my cat helps you solve your own cats hair loss/skin infection problem.
 Good luck!

 I haven't tried these, but Zymox also has Zymox Topical Pet Cream and Zymox Pet Spray, which both seem to have positive reviews on amazon.
 So if you're not inclined to shampoo your cat, then you may want to try one of those to help clear up your cats skin infection.

-You may also want to change the air filter if you have a central heating and cooling system in your home as well.
+A couple other things to consider: If you aren't protecting your cat of flea, be sure to pick up Advantage II Flea Control for your cat.
+You may also want to change the air filter in your home, if you have a central heating and cooling system in your home as well.
 Also you might want to get rid of any old cat toys.
 Just be sure that you do your best to get rid of any potential problems that may be causing your cat to lose its hair and get a skin infection.